fenago/nlp-fundamentals/lab_guides/Lab_1.md

 language is a mutually agreed set of protocols involving words/sounds we use to communicate with each other.

-In this era of digitization and computation, we tend to comprehend language scientifically.
-This is because we are constantly trying to make inanimate objects understand us.
-Thus, it has become essential to develop mechanisms by which language can be fed to inanimate objects such as computers.
-NLP helps us do this.

-Let\'s look at an example.
-You must have some emails in your mailbox that have been automatically labeled as spam.
-This is done with the help of NLP.
-Here, an inanimate object -- the email service -- analyzes the content of the emails, comprehends it, and then further decides whether these emails need to be marked as spam or not.

 History of NLP